Vachellia caven: Ecology

 Prominent occurrences of V. caven are within the Chilean matorral of central Chile, where the species is a common associate of the Chilean Wine Palm, Jubaea chilensis.

 The flowers of V. caven are used as food for bees in the production of honey.

 Uses

+Human consumption

+The seeds of this tree can be roasted and used to brew a drink in a similar way to coffee seeds.

 Erosion control

 The tree is used for erosion control.